 - Location manager in national or international wholesale trade

-For a number of MBO programmes which correspond with Breda University of Applied Sciences, you can already become acquainted with Logistics Engineering in your last MBO year.
+In a number of mbo programmes which are related to the disciplines of Breda University of Applied Sciences, you can already become acquainted with Logistics Engineering in your last mbo year.
 For 16 weeks on a Wednesday you will take part in a number of training sessions and courses and carry out a project with us.
 If you receive a positive recommendation after the completion of this programme you can enrol in the second year of the study programme.

-Ask the student counsellor or study programme manager whether your MBO is participating in this enrolment programme.
-This programme always starts around mid-February and lasts till mid-June.
+Ask the student counsellor or study programme manager if your mbo is participating in this enrolment programme.
+This programme always starts around mid-February and lasts until mid-June.

 Is this something for you?

-The enrolment programme is intended to discover whether the HBO is suitable for you and whether you can cope with education at this level.
-If you follow this programme you will be registered as a student at Breda University of Applied Sciences.
+The enrolment programme is intended to discover whether the hbo is suitable for you and whether you can cope with education at this level.
+If you follow this programme you will be enrolled as a student at Breda University of Applied Sciences.
 You will not yet have to pay any tuition fees but you may make use of our student facilities.
-Come and take a look on an open day, you can experience the atmosphere of studying at an HBO institution and you will have the opportunity of talking to the student counsellor about the enrolment programme.
+Come and take a look on an open day, where you can experience the atmosphere of studying at an hbo institution and you will have the opportunity of talking to the student counsellor about the enrolment programme.